The Ultimate Washington Road Trip

 Garden Isle Cottages in Coupeville on Whidbey Island offers two cozy garden cottages, along with a three-bedroom home.
 Take a dip in the hot tub, relax on the garden swing, and take a walk into Coupeville’s historic downtown area.

 So… have we met our ultimate goal?!
 Did we persuade you to start planning your own trip along the Cascade Loop Scenic Highway?
 Hopefully, now you can see why one or two days simply isn’t enough.
 With so much to do and see along the route, it’s clear as to why the loop drive can be a vacation destination all by itself.
-And keep in mind… this is just what we personally did on the drive.
-If you can believe it, there’s even more to discover along this incredible Washington road trip!
+And keep in mind… we’ve only listed the sights and activities we personally did on the drive.
+If you can believe it, there’s even more to discover on this incredible Washington road trip!

 - Check the Washington State Department of Transportation website for up-to-date information regarding Washington highway closures.